Arindam200/LinkedIn_Scraping/article.md

 ## Building the LinkedIn Scraper using Crawlee for Python

-In this section, we are going to be building the scraper using the Crawlee Python package.
+In this section, we are going to be building the scraper using the Crawlee for Python package.
 To learn more about Crawlee, check out their [documentation](https://crawlee.dev/python/docs/quick-start).

 ### Inspecting the LinkedIn job Search Page